Food Activities in the Mamanuca Islands

 1. Mix Your Own Tropical Drinks in a Cocktail Mixing Class

 Tropical cocktails are pretty much the life and blood of a Fiji getaway!
-A favourite past time for foodies in Fiji is trying all the creative cocktails the islands have to offer.
+A favourite pastime for foodies in Fiji is trying all the creative cocktails the islands have to offer.
 Beachcomber Island Resort teaches guests how to create their own delicious Fijian cocktail in a cocktail mixing class!
 For cocktail inspiration, check out our 8 Drinks in Fiji You Have to Try.

 2. Learn How to Cook Fijian Cuisine in a Cooking Class